SQL Functions

 LOG

-Calculates the logarithm with specified base as a double value.
+Calculates the logarithm with specified base.
 Argument and base must be positive numeric values.
 Base cannot be equal to 1.

 The default base is e (natural logarithm), in the PostgreSQL mode the default base is base 10.
 In MSSQLServer mode the optional base is specified after the argument.